Interference Effects in $\mathbf{gg \to H \to Z \gamma}$ Beyond Leading Order

 As the Higgs signal and continuum background processes have the same initial and final states, they will interfere.
 The total amplitude for the $gg\to Z\gamma$ process including both contributions may be then written as

-where $\hat s^{1/2}$ is the partonic c.m. energy and, in the first term, the denominator represents the propagator of the Higgs boson with mass $M_H$ and total width $\Gamma_H$, which we take to be $M_H\!=\!125$ GeV and $\Gamma_H\!=\!4.07$ MeV~\cite{ParticleDataGroup:2022pth}.
-The differential cross section for the full $gg\to \gamma Z$ process including the Higgs signal, the continuum background and their interference is given by
+where ${M}_{Z \gamma}$ is the invariant mass of the $Z \gamma$ system and, in the first term, the denominator represents the propagator of the Higgs boson with mass $M_H$ and total width $\Gamma_H$, which we take to be $M_H\!=\!125$ GeV and $\Gamma_H\!=\!4.07$ MeV~\cite{ParticleDataGroup:2022pth}.
+The differential cross section for the full $gg\to \gamma Z$ process including the Higgs signal, the continuum background and their interference is given schematically by

 where the various components read